15 Steps to Buying a House in California

 11. Shop for homeowners and specialty hazard insurance

 While standard homeowners insurance might cover damages that result from wildfires, if you are in a high-risk area, it may be difficult to obtain an insurance policy.
-If you have trouble getting a standard insurance policy, the California FAIR Plan will provide basic fire coverage, and the Difference in Conditions (DIC) policies complement the FAIR Plan policy to provide similar coverage as traditional homeowners policies.
+If you have trouble getting a standard insurance policy, the California FAIR Plan will provide basic fire coverage, and the Difference in Conditions (DIC) policies complement the FAIR Plan policy to provide coverage similar to traditional homeowners policies.
 The best way to determine the cost of a policy is to enter the home’s address in the FAIR Plan Dwelling Premium Calculator and then work with a broker to get a quote for coverage.

 For earthquake coverage, you can price out policies with the California Earthquake Authority to find a cost estimate and then talk with your home insurance company.
-The average cost of earthquake insurance varies by city with Alameda costing $6.47 per thousand dollars of coverage which equals a yearly premium of $3,233 on a $500,000 home, and Fair Oaks costing $2.46 per thousand dollars of coverage which equals a yearly premium of $1,230.
+The average cost of earthquake insurance varies by city, with Alameda costing $6.47 per thousand dollars of coverage which equals a yearly premium of $3,233 on a $500,000 home, and Fair Oaks costing $2.46 per thousand dollars of coverage which equals a yearly premium of $1,230.

 12. Negotiate repairs